RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 Total300

-The syllabus for the RBI Grade B (DSIM) position covers specialized requirements for Papers 1, 2, and 3 as mandated by the board.
+The syllabus for the RBI Grade B (DSIM) post has been outlined below, covering Papers 1, 2, and 3 as per official RBI guidelines.

 Paper I: Statistics Syllabus